zeddmaxx/zeddmaxx.github.io/resume.md

 `2016-2017`
 __Analyst at RateGain, Noida.__
 - Curated health dashboards for measuring sufficiency and accuracy of client reports.
-- Consolidated, validated and cleansed data from a vast range of sources – from applications and databases to files and Web services.
+- Consolidated, validated and cleansed data from a vast range of sources – from applications and databases to files and web services.

 ### Education